 The fellow will be involved in teaching pathology residents the foundation of renal pathology and will present kidney biopsy cases at the Nephrology CPC and statewide renal biopsy conferences.
 The fellow will also present cases at the genitourinary tumor board meeting and will give didactic conferences to the urology residents as part of the urology department teaching series.
-The fellow will be further encouraged to prepare clinically oriented research papers for publication.
+The fellow will be further encouraged to prepare clinically oriented research papers, usually in the format of case reports, for publication.

-The qualified applicant should have had a minimum of three years training in an ACGME accredited anatomic or four years in a combined anatomic/clinical pathology residency program by the time of matriculation into the fellowship program.
+The qualified fellowship applicant should have a minimum of three years training in an ACGME accredited anatomic or four years in a combined anatomic/clinical pathology residency program.
 The candidate should be eligible for board certification.

 Stipends commensurate with hospital policy.